rollerworks/search/doc/cookbook/type/create_custom_field_type.rst

 Using the Field Type
 --------------------

-Now the type is created, the Search system needs a way to find it.
+Now that the type is created, the Search system needs a way to find it.

 This can be done in to ways;